akakream/Single-Label-Classification/README.md

 ## Caveats

-There are two models that can be used paper\_model and keras\_model. keras\_model gives a decent accuracy if it is used with a batch\_size of 32.
+There are two models that can be used paper\_model and keras\_model. keras\_model gives a decent accuracy if it is used with a batch\_size of 32, 64 or 128.
 However, paper\_model gives a decent accuracy only with the batch\_size of 128.

-The implementation of the MMD module is not optimal and takes too much memory.
+The models are unstable!

-This code was ran on a Tesla P100-PCIE-16GB GPU and this gpu was not able to handle a batch\_size of 64 and 128.
+The implementation of the MMD module may not be optimal.

 ## How to run